Microgynon 30

 -

-There is a range of alternative types of contraceptive pills available if Microgynon is not suitable for you.
+There are a range of other contraceptive pills available if Microgynon is not suitable for you.
 These include other combined pills or progestogen-only pills.
 You can also choose to use non-hormonal contraception.

 Choosing the right contraception method can be difficult as there are so many choices.
-If you are not sure which contraceptive is best for you, speak to one of our doctors through your online account at any time for free.
+If you are not sure which contraceptive is best for you, our guide on the best contraceptive pills for different situations can help you make a decision.

 -